Suppose you have a 4-velocity field

 §4.6).

-We want to replace the -coordinate by
+We want to replace the

 , and keep the others.
 What are the resulting metric components for this new coordinate?
 (Of course it’s the same metric, just a different expression of this tensor.)
 Notice the original components of the inverse metric satisfy